How Just Mortgage Brokers Can Help You

 Changes in the mortgage market and in mortgage regulation in recent years have resulted in lenders becoming more stringent in their approach to mortgage underwriting, and taking a much more cautious and risk-averse attitude when assessing affordability.

-For self-employed people – including sole traders, partnerships and limited company directors – the process of how some lenders assess mortgage applications can be extremely frustrating; many lenders, especially the more mainstream banks and building societies, simply do not have sufficient understanding or experience of self-employed finances.
+For self-employed people – including sole traders, partnerships and limited company directors – the process of how some lenders assess mortgage applications can be extremely frustrating; many lenders.

 What are self-employed mortgages?